dotnet/csharplang/spec/expressions.md

 -   Otherwise, if T is the instance type of the immediately enclosing class or struct type, if the lookup identifies an instance member, and if the reference occurs within the *block* of an instance constructor, an instance method, or an instance accessor (§12.2.1), the result is the same as a member access (§12.7.5) of the form this.I.
 This can only happen when K is zero.

--   Otherwise, the result is the same as a member access (§12.7.5) of the form T.I or T.I&lt;A~1~, …, A~K~&gt;.
+-   Otherwise, the result is the same as a member access (§12.7.5) of the form T.I or T.I<A~1~, …, A~K~>.
 In this case, it is a binding-time error for the *simple-name* to refer to an instance member.

 <!-- -->